 - Getting Started with Lego Robotics: In this workshop, teachers will learn how to make use of the Lego Mindstorms (grades 5-12) and Lego WeDo (grades 1-4) engineering projects in their classrooms.
 These robotics lessons and frameworks make programming and engineering easy by building skills visually.

 - Design It!
 Engineering: Using commonly-available materials, this series of informal curricula offers linked lessons on different engineering topics from trebuchets to siphons.
-With each topic, learners are given the opportunity to explore and design on their own projects, expanding their understanding of and improving attitudes toward engineering.
+With each topic, learners are given the opportunity to explore and design on their own projects, expanding their understanding and improving attitudes toward engineering.
 This workshop focuses on approaching engineering from a learner-driven perspective that is both engaging and effective.

 - MOSAIC: Discover the engaging world of STEM through the Minds On Science Activities In the Community (MOSAIC) curriculum!
 Using a common structure, these lessons introduce K-12 learners to a variety of STEM topics through a hands-on, minds-on approach.
 Each lesson allows students to construct content knowledge through interactive learning while increasing their self-efficacy to perform as scientists and engineers.
 In this workshop, you will explore ways to extend the basic MOSAIC framework and philosophy to your classroom and receive training on one or two MOSAIC lessons of your choice!
 You may find more information about MOSAIC at: www.siuemosaic.weebly.com.